tboy1337/Commercial-Restricted-License/README.md

 - Improved text formatting in "No Warranty" section for better readability
 - Updated liability clause to reference "AUTHORS OR COPYRIGHT HOLDERS"
 - Enhanced consistency in legal terminology
+- Removed the need to clearly mark any modifications made to the Software

 ### Version 1.0 (2025)
 - Initial release of Commercial Restricted License